fabmax/aoc-2023/README.md

   Ryzen 7950X) as well as on [GPU](src/main/kotlin/day19/Day19Compute.kt) (estimated time to complete: 1h:34m at 45.1G part checks / second, RTX4080, Windows).

 - **[Day 21:](src/main/kotlin/day19/Day19.kt) Step Counter**
   Wow, that was a tough one.
-In the ens my solution is straight forward, but getting there was rough...
+In the end my solution is pretty straight forward, but getting there was rough...

 ## Running the Puzzles